danjac/radiofeed-app/README.md

 Current tested versions are PostgresSQL 14+ and Redis 6.2+.

+Next copy `.env.example` to `.env`.
+The default settings should work with the Docker services provided, otherwise modify as needed, in particular `DATABASE_URL` and `REDIS_URL`.

 You should run your development environment inside a virtualenv e.g.:

 ```bash